yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/high-availability.md

 showAsideToc: true
 ---

-One of Yugabyte’s biggest selling features is the high availability of DB clusters (universes) due to YB’s distributed architecture.
-This has been something that has been missing on the platform side of things.
-The platform is the central source of DB orchestration, monitoring, alerting, and so on.
-This means that when the platform is down/unavailable, customers lose the ability to manage + monitor their clusters (including stuff like metric collection).
-In an even more severe scenario, if a VM hosting the platform permanently crashes/it’s disk is wiped away, customers lose the ability to monitor/manage their universes and have lost their configurations/metrics data for good.
+Yugabyte’s distributed architecture enables your database clusters (called universes) to have extremely high availability.
+And as the central source of database orchestration, monitoring, alerting, and more, Yugabyte Platform brings its own distributed architecture to the table in the form of the High Availability feature.

-Platform HA tries to address this shortcoming by implementing an active-standby model for multiple platforms in a cluster with asynchronous replication.
-This means that a customer’s YB platform data can be replicated across multiple VMs ensuring that one VM crashing will not result in the customer not being able to manage/monitor their universes.
+Platform's high availability feature is an active-standby model for multiple platforms in a cluster with asynchronous replication.
+Your platform data is replicated across multiple VMs, ensuring that you can recover smoothly and quickly from a VM failure and continue to manage and monitor your universes, with your configuration and metrics data intact.

 ## General Architecture

-Each HA cluster includes a single **active platform** and at least one **standby platform**, configured as follows:
+Each HA cluster includes a single _active platform_ and at least one _standby platform_, configured as follows:

-* The active platform runs normally, but also pushes out backups of it’s state to all of the standby platforms in the HA cluster.
+* **The active platform** runs normally, but also pushes out backups of it’s state to all of the standby platforms in the HA cluster.

-* Standby platforms are completely passive while in standby mode and cannot be used for managing/monitoring clusters until they are manually promoted to active by a user.
+* **A standby platform** is completely passive while in standby mode and can't be used for managing or monitoring clusters until you manually promote it to active.

-**Backups** from the active platform are periodically taken and pushed to followers at a customer-configured frequency (no more than once every minute).
-The active platform will also create + send one-off backups to standbys whenever a task completes (for example, creating a new universe).
-Metrics will be duplicated to standby platforms using Prometheus federation.
-Standby platforms will persist the 10 most recent backups to disk.
+**Backups** from the active platform are periodically taken and pushed to followers at a user-configurable frequency (no more than once per minute).
+The active platform also creates and sends one-off backups to standby platforms whenever a task completes (such as creating a new universe).
+Metrics are duplicated to standby platforms using Prometheus federation.
+Standby platforms retain the 10 most recent backups on disk.

-When **promoting a standby platform** to active, Yugabyte Platform restores the user-selected backup and automatically demotes the previous active platform to standby mode.
+When you promote a standby platform to active, Yugabyte Platform restores your selected backup, and automatically demotes the previous active platform to standby mode.

 ## Setting up an HA Cluster